tloen/tloen.github.io/_posts/2022-01-27-optimization.md

   of the attention matrix, it's twice as efficient as the "full" attention mechanism in the first step.

-To the best of my knowledge, the only obvious inference optimization remaining that reduces FLOPs is to fuse the mask to the matmul for an 8.4% speedup.
+To the best of my knowledge, the only obvious inference optimization remaining that reduces FLOPs is to fuse the mask to the matmul in the "full" attention step for an 8.4% speedup.
 (I could think of a few architectural changes that could get us further, like sparse attention or removing the bias on the $$QKV$$ network.)
 We'll get to it in due time, but it's time to start thinking about making better